ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 For examples of loading data from other sources e.g. file, see [here](/docs/en/sql-reference/statements/insert-into).

-Once loaded, we can query our data, optionally using the format `PrettyJSONEachRow` to show the rows in their original structure.
+Once loaded, we can query our data, optionally using the format `PrettyJSONEachRow` to show the rows in their original structure:

 ```sql
 SELECT *